 I’ve designed this course to save you hours and hours of time and have condensed everything you need to know to pass the ABRSM grade 1 theory exam into just over 30 videos.

 You get lifetime access and can ask any questions that you have in the course platform or reach out to me directly and I’ll be happy to help.
-For more information and to sign up click the button below.
+For more information and to sign up with a 20% discount click the button below.

 For those of you that like a more formal teaching environment, then I’d suggest taking a look at the music theory courses over at Coursera.